 - Failure to comply with procedures where this puts the welfare of children at risk;

-- Showing pornographic videos, internet images or publications to children or vulnerable adults;
+- Showing pornographic videos, internet images/publications/to children/vulnerable adults;

 - Posting or accessing child pornography on the internet.

 You may be aware that a person suspected of abuse within your organisation, also works in a paid or unpaid capacity in another organisation.
-It is important to seek advice from Social Services with reference to what information is shared, to whom and how it is communicated.
+It is important to seek advice from Social Services concerning what information is shared, to whom and how it is communicated.

 It is important that staff and volunteers who make reports of suspected child abuse, whether within or outside the organisation, are fully supported by the organisation.